ksch-workflows/hospital-administration/README.md

 # Hospital Administration

-The purpose of this project is to support the administrative work in the Kirpal Sagar Charitable Hospital.
+The purpose of this project is to support the administrative work in the [Kirpal Sagar Charitable Hospital](https://kirpal-sagar.org/en/kirpal-charitable-hospital-en/).

-## Architecture

-For the basic structure of the source code, the [Hexagonal Architecture](https://github.com/ksch-workflows/hospital-administration/wiki/HexagonalArchitecture) style is being used.

-Please refer to the [architecture documentation](https://github.com/ksch-workflows/hospital-administration/wiki/ArchitectureDocumentation) for details.

 ## Technologies